swedenconnect/technical-framework/ELN-0607 - Implementation Profile for using DSS in Central Signing Services.md

 <a name="saml2bind"></a>**[SAML2Bind]**
 > [OASIS Standard, Bindings for the OASIS Security Assertion Markup Language (SAML) V2.0, March 2005.](http://docs.oasis-open.org/security/saml/v2.0/saml-bindings-2.0-os.pdf)

 <a name="changes-between-versions"></a>
 ## 5. Changes between versions

+**Changes between version 1.1 and version 1.2:**

+- In section 2.2.2, a reference to section 3.1.5 in \[Eid-Registry\] was changed to section 3.1.7.

 **Changes between version 1.0 and version 1.1:**